So you’ve sustained a hand injury, and you can’t grip anything with that hand. Would you still be able to complete an upper-body workout?

 There are manual resistance exercises for virtually every muscle group, so it is a great method if you have a training partner but limited equipment.
 As mentioned, it’s great for training around injuries, but also for variety.
 It’s a great way to mix things up if you’re getting a little stale with the same old exercises.
 And since you only need another person to do it, it’s very versatile.
 For example, a football team could perform a manual resistance workout by pairing up right on the practice field.

-So whether you have a hand injury you need to work around, or just need to “shake things up” in your workout a little to rejuvenate your motivation, ask your Fitness Coach about adding some manual resistance to your workout.
+So whether you have a hand injury, you need to work around or just need to “shake things up” in your workout a little to rejuvenate your motivation, ask your Fitness Coach about adding some manual resistance to your workout.

 But remember, it’s not an “easy way out” – be ready for a challenge!
+Check out this video.

 You are only limited by your imagination when training around a hand injury.
 Give some of these techniques a try, and you’ll stay in great shape while waiting for your injury to heal.